xanmankey/FishingForPhish/docs/usage.rst

 ----

-Specifics regarding usage cases, classes, methods, and attributes can all be found in the API section of the documentation
+Specifics regarding usage cases, classes, methods, and attributes can all be found in the :doc:`API` section of the documentation